-In a recent blog, we discussed some common solutions for aging in place and the importance of planning ahead.
+In a recent blog post, we discussed some common solutions for aging in place and the importance of planning ahead.
 While many consider moving house or relocating to the first floor to get around the stairs, a stairlift is often the most practical choice.
-But, what happens when the person who needs help, doesn’t want to accept it?
+But what happens when the person who needs help doesn’t want to accept it?
 No one should feel embarrassed about addressing their mobility issues and it’s important that seniors consider all their options.
 In this blog, we will examine some of the common emotional barriers to a stairlift purchase and breakdown outdated stigmas associated with the aging process.

 Cost/ Suitability to Staircase

 One of the most common refrains from those reluctant to install a stairlift, is that it’s “too expensive” or “wouldn’t fit” on their staircase.
 These assertions are often made without any research or legitimate understanding of the product.
 Instead, these logistical concerns are a convenient way for seniors to dismiss the idea, without having a genuine conversation about their mobility.
 In reality, Stannah has a wide range of models that can fit on all sorts of staircases.
 Whether your stairs are steep, narrow or take several turns, Stannah has an option to suit your needs.
 Furthermore, with rental and refurbished options available, you won’t have to pay top dollar to obtain a stairlift.
 When comparing stairlift prices to the financial and emotional toll of remodeling or moving, it’s easy to see that this artificial barrier doesn’t hold up to scrutiny.